ResetXPDR/MSFS_AutoFPS/README.md

 # MSFS_AutoFPS

 ## Notice
-Following MSFS_AutoFPS version 0.4.4.0 formal release, my development efforts on this app will be limited to maintenance of existing functionality only.
+Following MSFS_AutoFPS version 0.4.4.2 formal release, my development efforts on this app will be limited to maintenance, resilience and streamlining of existing functionality only.
 If you wish to request functionality improvements for MSFS 2024, there is now an MSFS 2024 specific version of this app, based on my MSFS2020_AutoFPS version 0.4.3.1, developed by kayjay1c6b here https://github.com/kayjay1c6b/MSFS2024_AutoFPS-by-kayJay_1c6 where you should direct such requests.

 ## Summary
 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition and MSFS2020_AutoFPS.<br/><br/>